Arab–Israeli alliance: History

-Negev Summit 2022
+Negev Summit (2022)

 A summit at Sde Boker was hosted by Israeli foreign minister Yair Lapid on 27–28 March 2022.
 Attending were his American, Bahraini, Egyptian, Emirati and Moroccan counterparts.
-Nasser Bourita of Morocco made a "historic" first visit to Israel, and also met with Blinken, relaying a message from his majesty King Mohammed VI, that "when we reestablished the relations [with Israel], this is not an opportunistic move, it is a move of conviction,” and promised more formal visits between the two countries’ officials, which will advance cooperation and ties further.
-Bourita said, “We are here today because we genuinely, sincerely, and deeply believe in peace.”
-Royal Air Morocco had opened direct flights to Tel Aviv earlier in the month.

 US secretary of state Antony Blinken attended the first day and released a joint statement with minister Lapid, saying that "the US believes the JCPOA is the best way to put Iran back in the box."
-However, “when it comes to the most important element, we see eye-to-eye,” Blinken said.
-“We are both committed, both determined that Iran will never acquire a nuclear weapon… Our commitment to the core principle that Iran can never acquire a nuclear weapon is unwavering.
-One way or another, we will continue to cooperate closely.”
+However, "when it comes to the most important element, we see eye-to-eye," Blinken said.
+"We are both committed, both determined that Iran will never acquire a nuclear weapon… Our commitment to the core principle that Iran can never acquire a nuclear weapon is unwavering.
+One way or another, we will continue to cooperate closely."
 Comparing the Negev Summit to the Camp David Accords which "no one thought possible", Blinken called this the beginning of a "new dawn" for the region.

+Foreign minister Nasser Bourita of Morocco relayed a message from King Mohammed VI to Blinken, saying that "when we reestablished the relations [with Israel], this is not an opportunistic move, it is a move of conviction," and promised more formal visits between the two countries’ officials, which will advance cooperation and ties further.
+Bourita said, "We are here today because we genuinely, sincerely, and deeply believe in peace."
+Royal Air Morocco had opened direct flights to Tel Aviv earlier in the month.

-In response to the recent terror attack in Hadera that killed two Israelis at a bus stop, all participants condemned it.
+In response to the ISIL shooting in Hadera that killed two Israelis at a bus stop, all participants condemned it.
 They decided to make the Negev summit a regular annual conference, and invite other regional partners, including the Palestinians, with Lapid saying, "We are today opening a door before all the peoples of the region, including the Palestinians, and offering them to replace the path of terror and destruction with a shared future of progress and success."
 And further, "What we are doing here is making history, building a new regional architecture based on progress, technology, religious tolerance, security and intelligence cooperation."

-The Israeli-Arab alliance reached new heights when the Bahraini foreign minister openly suggested during the summit in the Negev to discuss the establishment of a security-intelligence alliance, which the Bahraini foreign minister called a "mini-NATO", among all members of the summit countries.
+During the summit, the Bahraini foreign minister openly suggested discussing the establishment of a security-intelligence alliance, which he called a "mini-NATO", among all members of the summit countries.